verana-labs/verifiable-trust-vpr-spec/spec.md

 This method can only be called directly by the following methods:

-- Grant Authorization
+- Grant Operator Authorization
+- Revoke Operator Authorization
-- Revoke Authorization
+- Revoke VS Operator Authorization

 ##### [MOD-DE-MSG-2-1] Revoke Allowance method parameters